 Judas is a well-known name even outside of Christian circles.
 His name is synonymous with traitor and betrayer and is even found in Merriam Webster’s dictionary with that very definition: “traitor; especially: one who betrays under the guise of friendship.”

 Judas tasted the heavenly gift; tasted the good word of God and the powers to come (Hebrews 6:5-6); but he spit out what he tasted.
 What his eyes saw and his ears heard never penetrated his heart.
-His heart, corrupted by the desire for power and for riches, was so hardened that Satan had permission to enter his heart so that Satan’s purposes could be carried out.
+His heart, corrupted by the desire for power and riches, was so hardened that Satan had permission to enter his heart so that Satan’s purposes could be carried out.
 He betrayed the Savior of the world with a kiss.
 He did not do it simply by enticement from Satan.
 He chose to do it and knew beforehand that Jesus recognized him as His betrayer.
 Then Judas, who was betraying Him, answered and said, “Rabbi, is it I?”
 He said to him, “You have said it” (Matthew 26:25).

-When many of Jesus’ disciples turned back from following Him and Jesus asked the twelve, “Will you also go away?”
+When many of Jesus’ disciples turned back from following Him Jesus asked the twelve, “Will you also go away?”
 Peter answered, “Lord, to whom shall we go?
 You have the words of life.”
-Jesus’ response to that was telling as He knew although Judas did not walk away, he was not really one of the true disciples.
+Jesus’ response to that was telling as He knew although Judas did not walk away, he was not one of the true disciples.
 “Have I not chosen you twelve, and one of you is a devil?” – John 6.